-- Develop creative, sophisticated and well-founded arguments as to ways in which the relevant rules and principles could be applied to novel fact situations; and
+- develop creative, sophisticated and well-founded arguments as to ways in which the relevant rules and principles could be applied to novel fact situations.

 On completion of the subject, students will have developed the following integrated cognitive, technical and creative skills: